Foothill Boulevard and Dewar Drive

 Rock Springs, Wyoming

 The first fully-enclosed, regional-class shopping hub in Wyoming was built on a 32.4-acre plot, located 2 miles west of downtown Rock Springs.
-The single-level center, which encompassed approximately 340,500 leasable square feet, was designed by Salt Lake City's Don Johnson & Associates and Berkeley, California's Arthur A. Iwata.
-It was constructed by the Salt Lake City-based Price Development Company.
+The single-level center, which encompassed approximately 278,300 leasable square feet, was designed by Salt Lake City's Don Johnson & Associates and Berkeley, California's Arthur A. Iwata.
+It was built by the Salt Lake City-based Price Development Company.

-The only commercial competitor of WHITE MOUN TAIN MALL was PLAZA MALL {1.1 miles southeast, also in Rock Springs}.
-This open-air strip complex, dedicated in 1972, included a small enclosed shopping area.
+The only commercial competitor of WHITE MOUNTAIN MALL was PLAZA CENTER-MALL {1.1 miles southeast, also in Rock Springs}.
+This strip-type complex, dedicated in 1972, included an enclosed shopping concourse.

 More novel was the establishment of the world's first Harley-Davidson shopping mall store.
 The (43,000 square foot) Flaming Gorge Harley-Davidson shop featured a sales showroom, service center and men's and women's shower facilities.
 An RV and tractor-trailer parking area was also maintained at the rear of the store.

-Rouse properties, and its portfolio of thirty-five shopping malls, was sold in July 2016, with the buyer being Toronto's Brookfield Asset Management.
-As this deal was being finalized, a (14,000 square foot) Ross Dress For Less was installed in WHITE MOUNTAIN MALL space between Murdoch's and Herberger's.
+Rouse Properties, and its portfolio of thirty-five shopping malls, was sold in July 2016.
+The buyer was Toronto's Brookfield Properties, which was a subsidiary of Brookfield Property Partners, which was a subsidiary of Brookfield Asset Management.
+As this deal was being finalized, a (14,000 square foot) Ross Dress For Less was installed in inline store space between Murdoch's and Herberger's.
 This new Ross store opened for business on March 7, 2015.

 The last original WHITE MOUNTAIN MALL anchor was shuttered as part of the bankruptcy and liquidation of Pennsylvania's Bon Ton Stores.
 Herberger's went dark on August 29, 2018, after over 39 years in business.
 The vacant space was leased by Dunham's Sports, who opened their store on October 29, 2021.